-Conducted and co-produced by Michael Patterson
+Conducted, Arranged and co-produced by Michael Patterson

 “Concerti” the latest Super Audio CD release from Ambient Records features Gene Bertoncini on nylon string guitar teamed up with a String Quartet and special guest David Finck on acoustic bass.
 “Concerti” features classic, contemporary and original compositions arranged for string quartet combined with Gene Bertoncini’s personal solo guitar arrangements.
 This SACD is packed with 52 min. of musical virtuosity and listening pleasure.

 “It was a magical couple of days at Ambient Recording Company……..
 The sound of the string quartet, led by principal violinist, Mark Feldman and driven by the strong bass lines and solos of David Finck was an exhilarating experience for me, and a joy to play to.”